contradb/contra/terraform/README.md

 # Rent hosting on Amazon Web Services (AWS)

-Because hosting ContraDB requires a lot of sub-programs, we use a program called _Terraform_ to rent the stuff we need in a reproducible fashion.
+Because hosting ContraDB requires a lot of sub-programs, we use a program called _Terraform_ to rent the stuff we need in a reliable way.

+This document details how to go about standing up your own contradb, accessible to the world.
+If you think this is complicated _now_, buddy, you shoulda seen it _before!_ :D

+## Prerequisites:

+- AWS account
+- some budget - these servers aren't free
+- a linux/mac-like system to execute the commands below (or the wherewithall to translate them to your OS)

 ## Keypair

-Setup a public/private keypair in ~/.ssh/contradb-terraform
+Setup a public/private keypair in `~/.ssh/contradb-terraform` and `~/.ssh/contradb-terraform.pub`.

 ## AWS Environment Variables